zerofo/sys-con/doc/Troubleshooting.md

 3. Reboot the switch.

 ## I want to bind a button to multiple controller buttons
-If you need to map 1 button (Example: X) to multiple controller button (Example: 13 and 2) you can do it like that:
+It's possible to bind a button (Example: X) to multiple controller button (Example: 13 and 2):

 ```
 [vid-pid]